b-jure/ashe/README.md

 it doesn't rely on anything outside the `glibc` (`C11`).

 Each line is represented as its own seperate row this includes the **wrapped terminal lines**.
 What this enables is text-editor-like movement inside the shell.
-Now why is this even important, shouldn't the user just create a shell script for longer commandlines?
-Yes that is a good point but let's say you just want to run a big commandline once, or want it to be saved in the recent commands history, then the fast and easy text editing and movement in shell really helps.
-Personally I think having ergonomic cursor movement inside a shell is a simple thing to do with no clear negative tradeoffs.

 That being said this shell was made primarily for educational purposes and thus it lacks the real interpreter outside the shell's commandline to even create `ashe` scripts.
 This